ClangBuiltArduino/clang-wrapper/README.md

 ### The Problem

-One specific issue arises when compiling the `HardwareSerial1.cpp` file from the Arduino AVR core.
-Clang's Link-Time Optimization (LTO) aggressively removes what it considers unused functions, causing critical functionality to break in the final binary.
+One specific issue arises when compiling the `wiring.c` file from the Arduino AVR core.
+Clang's Link-Time Optimization (LTO) causes breakage in the final program.

-### The Solution
+### The Workaround

 This wrapper introduces a special `--skip-lto` flag, which allows users to specify files where LTO should be disabled.
 When invoked, the wrapper:
 1. Checks if any of the specified files match the current compilation target.